shallomkanyori/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 - displays `4` and then `bad luck from China` for the 4th loop iteration
 - displays `9` and then `bad luck from Japan` for the 9th loop iteration
 - displays `17` and then `bad luck from Italy` for the 17th loop iteration

+####Task 7: Clock
+[7-clock](7-clock) is a Bash script that displays the time for 12 hours and 59 minutes:
+- display hours from 0 to 12
+- display minutes from 1 to 59